 Liquid and green stools

-OK, you should know this isn’t normal and may mean that you have an infection, which can be common after taking antibiotics, as they can kill off the good bacteria in your stomach.
-This type of infection can lead to you becoming dehydrated quite quickly, so you should seek treatment from your doctor, and if you’re still taking antibiotics, ask if you should stop.
+You should know this isn’t normal and may mean that you have an infection, which can be common after taking antibiotics, as they can kill off the good bacteria in your stomach.
+This type of infection can lead to you becoming dehydrated quite quickly, so you should seek treatment from your doctor.
+If you’re still taking antibiotics, ask if you should stop.

 Black or bloody stools

-Obviously persistent diarrhea should be checked by your doctor, even if you feel generally well otherwise.
-If the diarrhea is coupled with an eggy smell, then you may have a parasite in your gut.
+Obviously persistent diarrhoea should be checked by your doctor, even if you feel generally well otherwise.
+If the diarrhoea is coupled with an eggy smell, then you may have a parasite in your gut.

 Read more about caring for your gut flora.